 Champion generators were also the ones I had a hard time picking through.
 However, I ended up choosing to feature their 3,100-watt inverter generator, although the 3,400 and 4,000-watt ones were also in the running.

 This generator is special in several ways, but let’s start with its general design.
 The unit has wheels on one side at the bottom and stands on the other.
 On the top side, the fuel cap is at the center, while the handles are on both of the shorter sides of the device.
 One of the handles can actually flip up to allow you to roll the generator across the ground, which is a great idea because hardly anyone would be willing to lift 83.8 pounds.

 The side of the generator is yellow and black, to match the rest of the Champion brand.
 There, you’ll find a 120V 30A RV outlet, two 120V 20A 3-prong outlets, and even a 12V outlet that comes with a dual USB adapter.
 The control panel also has an economy switch, which can extend the runtime to up to 8 hours at 25% load.

 The generator produces about 58 dBA of noise from 23 feet away.
 Now, I should say that many of these noise level measurements are taken from the same distance.
 Best of all, this generator comes with a key fob you can use to turn the generator on and off from up to 80 feet away.

-Fortunately, shopping for quiet portable generators for camping trips or RVs isn’t as hard as finding quiet vacuum cleaners, for example.
+Fortunately, shopping for quiet portable generators for camping trips or RVs isn’t that hard.
 Most of these manufacturers include the decibel measurements of the volume of noise you should expect to hear.
 Moreover, the kind of wattage you want from a small generator is typically not too taxing on the engine, so it shouldn’t be too noisy anyway.

 And if push comes to shove, you can always implement some sneaky soundproofing methods to make any generator a bit quieter.